 How Live Scan can help reduce crime and improve safety

 Live Scan is a preferred method of capturing fingerprints by law enforcement agencies worldwide due to its ability to reduce crime and improve public safety.
 Live Scan fingerprint images provide higher accuracy rates than traditional ink methods, making it easier for law enforcement to identify suspects positively.
-Additionally, Live Scan devices are funded with assistance from the National Institute of Justice, allowing 600 law enforcement agencies in 18 countries to take advantage of this innovative technology.
+Additionally, Live Scan devices are funded with assistance from the National Institute of Justice, allowing 600 law enforcement agencies in 18 countries to use this innovative technology.
 This helps increase opportunities for individuals to be fingerprinted electronically, providing more accurate and efficient results.
 With the help of AI, Live Scan can also help identify patterns in criminal activity, which can lead to more effective crime prevention strategies.
-Live Scan is an invaluable tool for law enforcement agencies, as it has the potential to reduce crime and improve safety in local communities.
+Live Scan is an invaluable tool for law enforcement agencies, as it can potentially reduce crime and improve safety in local communities.